 Project Evaluation: The applicant described how it will evaluate the effectiveness of the proposed project.
 The elements that are to comprise the Project Evaluation are listed below.
 Addressing each element does not in itself merit a high rating; rather, although each element is to be addressed, it is the quality of the response to each that is to be evaluated.
-3.1 Describe a plan to determine the staff and/or entity that will conduct the proje evaluation and how evaluation activities will be incorporated in the various ph of the project (e.g., implementation, service delivery period).
-3.2 Identify process and outcome measures that are quantifiable and in line with the intent of the grant.
-3.3 Describe a reasonable plan for monitoring the project to ensure that the project components are implemented as intended.
-3.4 3.4 Describe a preliminary plan for how to collect and evaluate baseline and outcom data related to the outcome measures.
-Provide for data sharing agreements, if necessary.
-3.5 Describe a research design or methodology that will allow for an assessment of whether the strategy that was implemented achieved the intended outcomes.
+3.1 Describe the plan to determine the staff and/or entity that will conduct the project evaluation and how monitoring activities will be incorporated in the various phases of the project (e.g., start-up, implementation, service delivery period).
+3.2 Identify process and outcome measures that are quantifiable and in line with the intent of the proposal and the objectives listed in the Work Plan.
+3.3 Describe the preliminary plan for monitoring the project to ensure that the project components are implemented as intended.
+3.4 Describe the preliminary plan for how to collect and evaluate baseline and outcome data related to the process and outcome measures identified in 3.2.
+Describe a plan for entering into data sharing agreements, if necessary.
+3.5 Describe the research design or methodology that will allow for an assessment of whether the strategy implemented achieved the intended outcomes.